20 Excellent Winter Books for Kids of All Ages

 Every child’s wish is for lots and lots of snow, right?
 Snow inspires us to make paper snowflakes to put up all over the house.

-Tracks in the Snow is another sweet book that we use when learning about Animal Signs in the winter.
+Tracks in the Snow is another sweet book we use when learning about Animal Signs in the winter.

-The Keeping Quilt is historical fiction about immigration and family memories written by Patricia Polacco, one of my very favorite authors of children’s literature.
+The Keeping Quilt is historical fiction about immigration and family memories by Patricia Polacco, one of my very favorite authors of children’s literature.
 Carol Hurst offers several suggestions for follow-up activities.

 Nessa’s Fish is a sweet story about bravery as a young girl protects her grandmother during a scary event out on the tundra.
+There are many classes in No Sweat Nature Study about the tundra and other winter topics that make a nice connection to this book.

-Science Books for Winter
+Winter-Themed Science Books for Kids

 Ken Libbrecht’s Guide to Snowflakes is a beautiful book!
 It gives a lot of scientific information about snowflakes and how they are classified.
 It also helps you identify the various shapes and patterns.
 The photography is stunning.
+It’s a lesson in and of itself, but it pairs well with making paper snowflakes.

 Chapter Books for Winter